devmnj/reusable-vue-components/README.md

 9. FBox       - Fading Animation
 10. Clash Card - Clash of the Clan style
 11. Profiler   - Tween Profile picture
-12  SCard      - Reusable Product Card with Picture on Top
+12. SCard      - Reusable Product Card with Picture on Top
 13. OCard      - Picture with more info
 14. Sidebar    - A sidebar with opening pane
 15. TextBoxes  - FBox,HBox,LBox
 16. CMenu      - Circular Menu  component
 17. LWave      - A wave loader for Vue
+18. ColorPicker- A simple Color Pallet
+19. CheckGroup - CheckGroup
+20. 404
+21. CCounter   - Item counter

 ## How to use
 How to use the component in your projects ?
 Donwload or clone the project and